cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/README.md

 ![Figure2 with circle](Figure2-DataTable-Circle.JPG)

 In order to change the current in Neuron, the value of the variable amp(nA) must be changed.
-One thing that must be noticed is that the units
+One thing that must be noticed is that the units used in the paper are pA while Neuron 7.4 usese